 Note: Here, the cell of the relative percentage of Total Assets works as an identifier.
 If its value is 100%, that will mean that we have done the calculations correctly.

-How to Create Common Size Income Statement in Excel
+How to Create Common-Size Income Statements in Excel?

 - Firstly, create a table as shown in the following image.